Come Back in One Piece: Release and promotion

 "Come Back in One Piece" was serviced to rhythmic contemporary and urban contemporary radio stations in the United States on June 6, 2000, by Blackground Records and Virgin Records.
 It was later released internationally as a double A-side single with "I Don't Wanna".
 To promote Romeo Must Die, Aaliyah and DMX performed "Come Back in One Piece" together on Romeo Must Die: The Kickoff Special, which aired on MTV in March 2000.
+Rap-Up ranked her kickoff special performance as one of her 10 greatest live performances saying, "Who knew that the 2000 film was so anticipated it warranted a kickoff special?
+That’s just the kind of effect Aaliyah had on people.
+This was confirmed in her ability to make DMX crack a smile and momentarily turn from street to sweet, which is pretty much what Aaliyah was always the perfect combination of."

 In August 2021, it was reported that Aaliyah's recorded work for Blackground (since rebranded as Blackground Records 2.0) would be re-released on physical, digital, and, for the first time ever, streaming services in a deal between the label and Empire Distribution.
 Romeo Must Die: The Album, including "Come Back in One Piece", was re-released on September 3.